"Brazil is back"

 My thanks to President Kay James; Vice President Jay Carafano, and all the staff that made this possible.

-I would start by saying that I just realized it’s 9/11 so, before we really start, I’d like to express our sentiment in memory of the victims of that terrible day.
-I also remember one year afterwards – so, 2002 – I saw the cover of “Foreign Policy” magazine and the cover article said “The Day Nothing Much Changed”: it’s a way of seeing it, right?
-I think then we were trying to get a sense of what happened that day, and what changed and what did not changed, and some of the things I’m about to say are also a part of an ongoing speculation about everything that changed in the world in the last twodecades.
+I would start by saying that I just realized it’s 9/11 so, before really starting, I’d like to express our sentiment in memory of the victims of that terrible day.
+I also remember one year afterwards – so, 2002 – I saw the cover of, I think it was “Foreign Policy” magazine, and the cover article said, about 9/11, “The Day Nothing Much Changed”.
+It’s a way of seeing it, right?
+I think then we were trying to get a sense of what happened that day, and what changed and what did not change, and some of the things I’m about to say may be also a part of an ongoing speculation about everything that changed in the world in the last twodecades.

 So Brazil is back – I believe that’s the title I gave to this speech.
-Back to where we never were, but where we feel that we belong – and we where we think all nations belong.
+Back to where we never were, but where we feel that we belong – and where we think all nations belong.
 In any case, we feel we are back to the center of the fight.

 And we feel that Brazil is part of a global process, that I’ll try to describe a little bit.

-We can say that it started back in 2013, when Brazilians went to the streets spontaneously, by the hundreds of thousands, maybe millions, without being able to voice entirely what they were rising against, and forreasons that were certainly far larger than the immediate reasons of the revolt – more or less like the Boston tea party perhaps.
+We can say that it started back in 2013, when Brazilians went to the streets spontaneously, by the hundreds of thousands, maybe millions, without being able to voice entirely what they were rising against, and forreasons that were certainly far larger than the immediate reasons of the revolt – more or less like the Boston Tea Party, perhaps.
 It was a rise of the equivalent to 5 cents in the price of bus tickets that sparked a movement – amovement that, in a sense, is still going on in Brazil, a movement that at first the Left tried to dominate and to harness, but went out of control, fortunately, and became a revolt against a whole system whose corruption was still not totally clear, but of which the people, in their wisdom, had the intuition already.
 It was a revolt against the political-economic system, which didn’t deliver services or economic opportunities that people wanted, in spite of its social-oriented rhetoric, but also a cultural revolt against the ownership of public discourse by politically correctmedia.

 This spontaneous movement reemerged in 2015 in the shape of the protests for Dilma Rousseff’s impeachment and destitution.
 It had already a strong nationalist vein, which went beyond the simple removal of a detested leader.
 It was against the regime of the Workers’ Party (which is an Orwellian designation, since we are at it, because no workers were ever seen inside the Workers’ Party).
 It was against the Gramscian state in which Brazil had turned, a system of state control of the economy and media control of the culture.

 The same movement reemerged around Jair Bolsonaro’s candidacy.
 From 2017 it became increasingly clear that he was the only political leader capable of bringing the people to power, the only one who believed in freedom, in nationhood, and in God, and in theirinteraction.

 We may say that Trump and Bolsonaro are part of the same insurgency, what I would call

-Here and there and elsewhere, in Brazil, in the US, people fight for something else than the economy, something else than just getting rid of corruption.
+Here and there and elsewhere, in Brazil, in the US, elsewhere, people fight for something else than the economy, something else than just getting rid of corruption.
 Something else than just getting their jobs back.